Haggar Clothing: Athletics

 Haggar has a long-standing relationship with American athletic organizations and have featured a number of athletes in its advertising throughout the years.
 The MLB was represented by Mickey Mantle, whose sponsorship lasted from 1954 to the 1960s, Eddie Mathews, and Robin Roberts.
 PGA athletes included Arnold Palmer, Dow Finsterwald, and Doug Ford.
 Bobby Layne from the NFL also appeared.

 Haggar began supplying the Pro Football Hall of Fame's iconic gold jacket in 1978.
 According to the NFL, the gold color is "hand-dipped for Haggar" and the only changes in the nearly 45 years of production are the wool used and the addition of a small amount of red to make the color look better on camera.
 Hall inductees are given a jacket made with their exact measurements.
 As of 2021, 354 jackets have been awarded.
 They began making induction jackets for the Hockey Hall of Fame in 2012 and for the Naismith Memorial Basketball Hall of Fame in 2014.
 The first NHL jacket went to Dallas Stars center Mike Modano.
 Haggar also makes induction jackets for the United States Bowling Congress Hall of Fame.

 During the 1975 World Championship Tennis (WCT) regular season, Rod Laver and Arthur Ashe criticized newcomer Jimmy Connors' breakout success.
 Connors offered to buy them "'a pair of Haggars' to soothe the[ir] wounds," a reference to the WCT top regular season prize from Haggar.
 According to Haggar, he was the first WCT player to mention the company.
 "I'm sending Connors a dozen pair," an official joked.
 "What's his waist size?"

 Television and film

 John Travolta (1971), Super Dave Osborne (1990s), Steve Martin (1973), Howard Hesseman (1973), and Gene Barry all appeared in advertisements for Haggar Clothing.
 In 1998 episode of The Simpsons, Krusty the Clown mentions stealing a pair of Haggar slacks.
+In Season 2 of Frisky Dingo the presidential debate is hosted by Haggar slacks.
+This culminates in a giant statue of Hagar slacks falling and killing a character.